SoftwareAG/sagdevops-cc-server/README.md

 ```

 Command Central will check [environments/default/env.properties](environments/default/env.properties)
-first and it the credentials are not configured there it will ask you to provide them.
+first and if the credentials are not configured there it will ask you to provide them.
 It then will store them in the env.properties file for later use.

 ```